aamodpant15/make-family-tree/README.md

 <img src="template.png" alt="Google Form" width="500"/>

 This example also does an excellent job of displaying some of the limitations of making the image.
-For the requirement, single people cannot have children in this program, a spouse is always required.
-However if running `./menu.py` with the same information, this is allowed.
-My program allows for people to have children without having a spouse, and for children to have a single parent.
+For [familytreemaker by adrienverge](https://github.com/adrienverge/familytreemaker) to work, and therefore `png_maker.py` to work, people without a spouse cannot have children.
+A spouse is always required.
+However if running `menu.py` with the same information, this is allowed. `menu.py` allows for people to have children without having a spouse, and for children to have a single parent.

-Therefore in the case of a Single parent, they will cause issues in making of the png, but will be available for lookup.
+Therefore in the case of a single parent, they will cause issues in making of the png, but will be available for lookup.
 I recommend adding in a dummy spouse entry in the excel sheet, and assign it as the other parent.
+This won't affect the working of `menu.py`, and will allow `png_maker.py` to run as well.